kizniche/Mycodo/mycodo-manual.md

 -------------------- | ----------------------------------------------
 BCM Pin | This is the GPIO that will be the signal to the output, using BCM numbering.
 On Trigger | This is the state of the GPIO to signal the output to turn the device on.
 HIGH will send a 3.3-volt signal and LOW will send a 0-volt signal.
 If you output completes the circuit (and the device powers on) when a 3.3-volt signal is sent, then set this to HIGH.
 If the device powers when a 0-volt signal is sent, set this to LOW.
-WiringPi Pin | This is the GPIO that will be the signal to the output, using WireingPi numbering.
+WiringPi Pin | This is the GPIO that will be the signal to the output, using WiringPi numbering.
 Protocol | This is the protocol to use to transmit via 433MHz.
 Default is 1, but if this doesn't work, increment the number.
 Pulse Length | This is the pulse length to transmit via 433MHz.
 Default is 189 ms.
 Bit Length | This is the bit length to transmit via 433MHz.
 Default is 24-bit.